Home » History Notes » East India Association

 East India Association

-East India Association was founded the in the year 1866 in London by Dadabhai Naoroji.
+East India Association was founded in the year 1866 in London by Dadabhai Naoroji.
 In 1869, it opened branches in several Indian towns, including Bombay, Kolkata, and Madras.
 The association’s primary objectives were to increase British awareness of the conditions in India and to mobilise public support for Indian welfare.
 This group is also referred to as the Indian National Congress forerunner.
 The numerous facets of the East India Association that are significant for candidates getting ready for the UPSC exam will be highlighted in this article.

 East India Association History